 “Yea.
 That would be a good idea.
-This college is nice and all, but I can’t seem to get rid of this uncomfortable feeling out of my mind.
-It’s like I’m on thin ice and I don’t know when it is going to break.”
+This college is nice and all, but I can’t seem to get rid of this uncomfortable feeling in my mind.
+It’s like I’m on thin ice and don’t know when it will break.”

-“Wait, you been having that feeling too?”
+“Wait, you had that feeling too?”
 Kiyro asked.
 “I thought I was the only one feeling like that.”

 “You too?”
-Eve eyes turned wide like a doe that was staring at a blinding light.
+Eve’s eyes turned wide like a doe staring at a blinding light.
 “Since when?
-I been getting the feeling the moment we started saying those words out loud.”
+I have been getting the feeling the moment we started saying those words out loud.”

 “You’re starting to worry me.
-You do know we can feed off on each other’s emotions and blow it out of proportion.
+You know we can feed off each other’s emotions and blow them out of proportion.
 Let’s just say it’s all in our heads and get this over with.”
-Eve stuck closer to him when she gave such answer.
+Eve stuck closer to him when she gave such an answer.

 “Let’s go with that.”
 Trying to help calm Eve’s nerves.

-They continued to walk towards their destination, winding through hallways, going through cafeterias, and even the school’s book store.
+They continued walking towards their destination, winding through hallways, cafeterias, and even the school’s bookstore.

-Through the whole walk Kiyro was curious about the whole ordeal.
+Throughout the whole walk, Kiyro was curious about the whole ordeal.
 From getting an easter Egg that would open when it wanted to and a vision from someone like Eve.
-There were many things that made Kiyro wonder if there was possibly more to this quest.
-All he knew was that they needed to finish the quest to find that specific answer.
+Many things made Kiyro wonder if there was possibly more to this quest.
+He knew they needed to finish the quest to find that specific answer.

 Then a horrible stench hit them squarely in the face.
-Both Kiyro and Eve quickly covered their nose to block out the smell, but even still the smell did not go away.
+Kiyro and Eve quickly covered their nose to block out the smell, but it did not go away.

 Eve turned towards Kiyro in complete silence in shock.
-He could see in her face that she was deeply unnerved.
+He could see on her face that she was deeply unnerved.